2016-up Toyota Tacoma

 Regardless of which receiver you’re dealing with, the removal and replacement process is basically the same in these trucks.
 You will lose some factory features when you swap out the old receiver (satellite radio, navigation, and an AUX input, most notably), but those can be found in lots of aftermarket stereos, so you’ll be fine.

-As for other features, like, say, the backup camera, you can retain those by using the deeply discounted wiring harness adapter included with your Crutchfield stereo purchase.
+As for other features, like, say, the backup camera, you can retain those by using the nicely discounted wiring harness adapter included with your Crutchfield stereo purchase.
 If you have questions about what stays and what goes in what scenario, ask your Crutchfield Advisor.
-That’s what they’re here for, and they’ll happily answer any questions you might have.

 There are a couple of things to do before you get started.
 First, hit the “eject” button on the stock receiver to make sure you didn’t leave a favorite CD in there.
 Next, set the parking brake and disconnect the negative battery cable to prevent any electrical short.